craftcms/feed-me/README.md

 - More streamlined third-party integration and implementation using `registerFeedMeFieldTypes`
 - Individual additional settings for some fieldtypes -- Elements can be created if they don't exist
--- Assets can be uploaded automatically
+-- Assets can be uploaded automatically, with options for conflict handling
 - Improved performance for Element fields - replaces `search` with attributes (ie: `asset->filename` over `asset->search`).
 - Matrix fields now smartly look at existing content and update only if data has changed.
 No more element bloat.
-- Matrix fields can now be ordered specifically using an `order` node from your feed.
+- Added support to map element fields' own custom fields (think fields for assets).
+Currently only supports simple fields.

 **Elements**
 - Support for importing Categories, Users, Entries, Commerce Products